What Is 25 Of 72

 Method 1: Calculating the Fraction

 The most straightforward way to interpret "25 of 72" is as a fraction.
 We express this as 25/72.
 This fraction is already in its simplest form because 25 and 72 share no common factors other than 1.
-Therefore, the answer is 25/72.
+So, the answer is 25/72.

 Method 2: Calculating the Percentage